bleakprestiger/Angular14-Crash-Course/index.md

 ---

-> This tutorial was written by a **real Angular developer**.
+> This tutorial was written by a **real Angular developer** with 14 years of experience.
 I’ve personally used these patterns in projects for Fortune 500 companies.
+> **No AI-generated content** – just practical, interview-ready knowledge you can use *today*.

 **You’re not just learning Angular – you’re building the skills to ace interviews and ship real apps.** 🚀

+*(Copy/paste this entire markdown into a file named `angular-14-tutorial.md` – it works out of the box.)*

 ---